Steps to Become a Registered Nurse (RN)

 Here is a summary of the things that you have to remember when taking care of a post-operative client:

 - ABC assessment is a top

 - Level of consciousness and site assessment comes next.

-- Checking for bleeding and infection happens in the first 24 to 48 hours after surgery.
+- Checking for bleeding and infection happens 24 to 48 hours after surgery.